Daggitt: Judge Refuses to Order Plaintiff to submit to Examination by Dr. Bail citing Concerns about Bias and Lack of Impartiality

 some of the plaintiff's injuries fall outside the expertise of the first examining health professional.

-In the interest of fairness, there may be need for a "matching report" (i.e. a report from a defence expert witness in the same speciality as a plaintiff's expert).
+In the interest of fairness, there may be need for a matching report (i.e. a report from a defence expert witness in the same speciality as a plaintiff's expert).

 If the request for examination of the plaintiff is by a person who is not a health practitioner, such as a rehabilitation expert, the defendant must show that the proposed examination is necessary as a diagnostic aid to the health practitioner conducting the defense medical examination.